Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Base Regulations

-Seat Belts/Child Restraints
+1. Seat Belts/Child Restraints on Base:

-Cell Phones or any other Electronic Devices
+2. Cell Phones or any other Electronic Devices on the Installation:

-Implied Consent
+Implied Consent:

 When you drive in Mississippi, you give your implied consent to testing for the presence of alcohol or drugs.
 If a Law Enforcement Officer has good reason to suspect you're driving under the influence, they can ask you to take a breath or chemical test.
 You have the right to refuse, in which case you must surrender your driver's license on the spot.